 Ordering seeds has always been easy and customer service pleasant.
 My orders have always arrived in a timely matter and without any hiccups.

 Lastly, it fills my heart with joy to know that they’re beyond generous in donating seeds to organizations who share the seeds and the knowledge of growing with others who are wanting to learn.
 Baker Creek Heirloom Seeds is always my first suggestion to someone looking to purchase any kind of seed from a company caring for the future by preserving the seeds of the past.”

 Seed Savers Exchange is a non-profit organization dedicated to saving and sharing seeds.
-They promote biodiversity and community-buiding through their seed exchange program.
+They promote biodiversity and community-building through their seed exchange program.
 The Seed Savers Organization is based out of Iowa, but member growers are located all over the country.

 Erika from the Organic Gardening Community says:

 “I’m a big fan of Seed Savers Exchange.
 They have a lot of organic seeds and I’ve had great success with their seeds.”